 Like we previously mentioned, details will vary depending on the situation.
-Each state or airline can have unique rules that apply to ESA’s.
-This guide will differentiate between ESAs and service dogs, and explain what rights your support animal has.
+Each state or airline can have unique rules that apply to your emotional support animal.
+This guide will differentiate between ESAs and service animals and explain what rights your emotional support animal has.

-What Rights Do They Have and Not Have?
+What Rights Does My Emotional Support Animal Have and Not Have?

-Emotional support animals do not have all the rights that service dogs/horses do.
-However, you should know two acts that cover your ESA under federal and state law.
+Emotional support animals do not have all the rights that service dogs do.
+However, you should know that certain acts do encompass both service dogs and your ESA as part of their

-- The Air Carrier Access Act protects ESA’s by requiring airlines to allow support animals to fly in the cabin with you.
-Airlines cannot charge you for your ESA, nor can they place a weight or breed restriction.
-The airline can contact you 48+ hours before to ensure you’ve submitted all necessary paperwork including veterinary information.
-The only species protected under the act are dogs, cats, and miniature horses.
-Still, it is always important to check requirements for each airline.
+The Air Carrier Access Act protects ESA air travel by requiring airlines to allow support animals to fly in the cabin with you.
+Airlines cannot charge you for your assistance animal, nor can they place a weight or breed restriction.
+Airlines can contact you 48+ hours before to ensure you’ve submitted all necessary paperwork, including an ESA letter and veterinary information.
+The only assistance animals protected under the act are dogs, cats, and miniature horses.
+Still, it is always essential to check assistance animal requirements for various airlines.

-- The Fair Housing Act entails that landlords, property managers, and apartment complex owners must provide you and your emotional support animal fair housing.
-The ordinance protects all species as long as they have a valid therapist letter.
-No one can deny your application based solely on the fact that you have a support animal.
-A proprietor can deny you if and only if the ESA would impose an undue financial burden on the household.
+- The Fair Housing Act or FHA ensures that landlords, property managers, and apartment complex owners provide you and your emotional support animal fair housing.
+The FHA protects all species as long as they have a valid ESA letter provided by a psychiatric service.
+This could encompass many mental health professionals, including therapists and counselors.
+Under the Fair Housing Act, no one can deny your application based solely on the fact that you have a support animal.
+A proprietor can deny you if, and only if, the ESA would impose an undue financial burden on the household.

 Yes, because federal and local laws do not consider emotional support animals as pets.
 An ESA owner must undergo an evaluation by a mental health professional to be approved.
-After receiving the approval prescription letter, landlords and property managers cannot legally classify your animal as a pet.
+After receiving the prescription approval letter, property managers and landlords cannot legally classify your animal as a pet.

 The home or building owner must make reasonable accommodations for you whether or not you have an ESA.
 When signing the lease, ensure that there are no weight, breed, or species restrictions in the fine print.
 All housing discrimination based on creature characteristics is illegal.

 No, the landlord cannot charge you a pet deposit for your ESA.
 An emotional support animal is not a pet; therefore, no restrictions apply to them.
-So long as you have your valid evaluation letter, your property manager cannot deny your living space, nor can they charge additional fees.
+So long as you have your valid evaluation ESA letter, your landlord cannot deny your living space, nor can they charge additional fees.